ryanlangton/resilient-integration/README.md

 # resilient-integration

 Ironclad integration architecture, developer and ops friendly.
+Uses [MassTransit](masstransit-project.com) for integrations.

 This project is an example architecture for system integrations.
 It uses Web API and message queueing to create a system completely resilient to any failures.
 Message handlers can be easily moved across workers, workers can be scaled up and/or out, and no attempts to run integration processing will ever be lost.